 The Artillery Bombardment of Nikopol took place in 1877.
 Jul 3-16, 1877.

-Who won the Artillery Bombardment of Nikopol?
+What was the outcome of the Artillery Bombardment of Nikopol?

 The Romania were victorious against the Ottoman Empire.